Milos Greece might be the paradise on earth. And we can prove it!

 We bet it’s not just us!

-The seaside fishing villages with the colourful atmosphere and characteristic boat houses, carved into the rock.
+The seaside fishing villages with the colorful atmosphere and characteristic boat houses, carved into the rock.

 The most famous fishing villages are Klima and Firopotamos.
 There you can see “syrmata”, the traditional houses that are used as boat shelters.